The Measurement View is the default when starting ColorMeter.

 providing a means to plot a color gamut.
 It's also possible to use

 them as general references.
+(Note though that all Readouts that

 I - The middle button stores the last